 The ever growing demand for higher data rates and capacity has put a lot of demand on the present communication networks leading to the proposal of employing Device-to-Device (D2D) communication for 4G and 5G networks.
-Traditionally, two cellular user equipment (UEs) that need to communicate must go through the base station before communication with each other is established, even if the two UEs are within close proximity.
+Traditionally, all transmissions must go through the base station before communication is established, even if the two communicating user equipment (UEs) are within close proximity.
 This leads to delay and inefficient use of spectrum resource.
 With D2D communications, UEs in close proximity can communicate directly without going through the base station by forming a mobile cloud.
 A mobile cloud can be defined as an opportunistic cooperative cluster of wireless devices in close proximity which are capable of communicating with other devices while preserving their connection to an underlay cellular access network simultaneously, [1].
-This means that the traffic to the base station can be reduced with D2D communication.
+This means that traffic to the base station can be reduced with D2D communication.
 Interference management is, however, key to experiencing the potential benefits that D2D communication in cellular networks has to offer.

-We propose a coalition game model for the optimisation of spectrum resource in terms of achievable data rates, while protecting licensed cellular users from interference, in multiuser cellular networks that allow D2D communication.
+We propose a coalition game model for the optimisation of spectrum resource in terms of achievable data rates, while protecting licensed cellular users from interference, in multiuser networks that allow D2D communication.
 A key assumption in this paper is that D2D links are rational and only seeks to maximize their payoff.
 We therefore consider game theory as a tool to analyze D2D spectrum access.